The Thomas W. Briggs Foundation supports organizations whose mission aligns with one of the following Briggs focus areas:

 - Directors Meeting and Decision.
 Awards are announced after the foundation’s Directors meet in mid-November to decide on the August 1 submissions and in mid-April to decide on the February 1 submissions.

 - *Grant Letter and Child Protection Policy*.
-A letter will be sent to each successful grantee stating the amount and conditions of the grant.
+A letter will be sent to each successful grantee stating the amount awarded and conditions of the grant.
 Your organization’s Executive Director must sign and return the letter acknowledging your organization’s understanding of the grant and its conditions and you must send a copy of your Child Protection Policy if your organization works with anyone under the age of 18.
 This document should describe the policies and practices you have in place to train your staff to prevent and recognize child sexual abuse.
 An example is the Stewards of Children training offered by the Memphis Child Advocacy Center https://www.memphiscac.org/Info-Answers.aspx.
 Please review this so that you understand the policy Briggs requests.

 To obtain more information or arrange a site visit, contact: